Elections in Morocco

-Elections in Morocco are held on a national level for the legislature.
-Parliament has two chambers.
-The Assembly of Representatives of Morocco (Majlis AL-Nuwab/Assemblée des Répresentants) has 325 members elected for a five-year term, 295 elected in multi-seat constituencies and 30 in national lists consisting only of women.
-The Assembly of Councillors (Majlis al-Mustasharin) has 120 members, elected for a six-year term, elected by local councils (162 seats), professional chambers (91 seats) and wage-earners (27 seats).
+Elections in Morocco are held at the national, regional, and local levels.
+At the national level, they are used to elect members of the Parliament, which is bicameral and consists of two chambers.

+The House of Representatives (Majlis al-Nuwab) has 395 members elected for a five-year term.
+Members are elected through a proportional representation system in multi-member constituencies, including national lists reserved for women and youth.

+The House of Councillors (Majlis al-Mustasharin) has 120 members elected for a six-year term through indirect elections.
+Its members are chosen by local authorities, professional chambers, and representatives of employees.

-Morocco has had a multi-party system since independence in 1955, with numerous parties in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.
-Since Morocco considers Western Sahara as part of its territory and administers large parts of it, the elections are also held there.
+Morocco has operated under a multi-party system since 1956, with numerous political parties.
+No single party typically secures an absolute majority, and parties often form coalition governments.

+Morocco considers Western Sahara part of its territory and occupies a significant portion of it, where elections are also held.